wnnamj/after-effects/README.md

 ### That's it!

-Save and reload your new script and you are good to begin executing expressions wiith just a few keystrokes!
+Save and reload your new script and you are good to begin executing expressions with just a few keystrokes!

 ---